-Still, many companies fail to take the advantage of it and fail to appreciate their employees appropriately.
-Lack of appreciation is a primary cause for employee’s dissatisfaction.
+Still, many companies fail to take advantage of it and fail to appreciate their employees appropriately.
+Lack of appreciation is a primary cause of employee dissatisfaction.

-Furthermore these ‘Reward and Recognition’ shouldn’t be monotonous, like
+Furthermore, these rewards and recognitions shouldn’t be monotonous, like

 - Luring employees for free snacks or gym passes,

 - The “Employee of the month” plaque is displayed in the lobby (which is mostly ignored), or